fiji-hpc/hpc-datastore/README.md

 details in general can be found here.](doc/OUTLINE.md)

 ## Notes that shall not be overlooked...
 Folks, this is a young project.
-Still quite a few things are ``under heavy development''.
+Still quite a few things are "under heavy development".
 Also the functionality of the [reference Fiji client](https://github.com/fiji-hpc/hpc-datastore-fiji) is often a bit lacking behind what the server currently can do.
 But the future is bright :-)